 Volunteer with our team

-Limiting Environmental Impacts While Optimizing Benefits of Rapid Road Expansion in the Asia-Pacific Region
+Limiting Environmental Impacts While Optimizing Benefits of Rapid Global Infrastructure Expansion

 We are seeking volunteers to assist us in digitizing (tracing) new road infrastructure and classifying road attributes in Google Earth.
 You can do this from home with a computer and internet connection by downloading the free Google Earth application and utilizing spatial data sets that we will provide.

-Join our researchers in mapping all roads in the Asia-Pacific region to direct future development towards sustainable outcomes!
+Join our researchers in mapping all roads in the tropics and developing nations to help guide future development towards sustainable outcomes!